 Insulin therapy is the primary treatment for type 1 diabetes.
 It may also be used in type 2 diabetes when blood sugar levels cannot be adequately controlled with oral medications.

 Insulin reduces sugar levels in the bloodstream by stimulating the body to utilize glucose for energy.
 Insulin is given by injection, or through an automatic insulin pump.
 Both methods require regular blood sugar measurements, in order to monitor therapy.

 Insulin pumps are small devices that that deliver insulin through a tiny needle placed in the skin.
 This provides a constant dose of short-acting insulin at all times.
 The pump can be adjusted to release extra insulin before a meal.

 Insulin injection therapy involves injections of short, intermediate, or long-acting insulin, at different times of the day.
-Some may mix short and longer acting insulins into a single injection.
 Insulin injections may be given 2 to 4 times per day.
 Insulin doses vary, depending on a person's size, blood sugar level, caloric intake and activity.

 - Davis RE, Morrissey M, Peters JR, Wittrup-Jensen K, Kennedy-Martin T, Currie CJ.
 Impact of hypoglycaemia on quality of life and productivity in type 1 and type 2 diabetes.
 Curr Med Res Opin.
 2005 Sep;21(9):1477-83.

 - Lebovitz HE.
 Type 2 diabetes: an overview.
 Clin Chem.
 1999 Aug;45(8 Pt 2):1339-45.